trinayau/trinayau/README.md

 - 👋 Hi, I’m @trinayau
 - 👀 I am learning how to code with SheCodes
 - 🌱 I’m currently learning HTML, CSS and Javascript
-- 💞️ I’m looking to collaborate on Ruby on CodeWars
 - 📫 Please reach out on @trina.codes on Instagram if you are also documenting your coding progress!
+- 🔍 Take a look at my projects on my [portfolio page](https://trina-yau.netlify.app/)

 <!---
 trinayau/trinayau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.